 A survey of 233 small to midsize companies by CFO Magazine found that about one in five small and midsize businesses reported cyber-attacks on their computer networks over a two-year period through February 2016.
 Another report by the National Small Business Association in December 2015 states that cyber criminals have swept an average of $32,000 from SMEs.

 One of the biggest challenges faced by organizations today is the incorrect evaluation and assessment of threats to cyber-security.
-Rigid beliefs around major cyber security myths often lead to misallocation of resources and setting inappropriate goals.
+Rigid beliefs around major myths of cyber security often lead to misallocation of resources and setting inappropriate goals.
 Dispelling those myths is the key to developing a futuristic approach to information security that is exactly right for your business.